 You won’t be the first distressed customer ever to contact your creditor.
 Ask what they typically do for others in your predicament.

 Why shouldn’t people who are unsuccessful at managing money, recruit experts, too?
+That is what certified credit counselors do.
+They coach you through your financial problems.

 “Talk to a personal finance expert like a nonprofit credit counselor,” McClary said.
 “They can give you personalized guidance that helps get you past your credit card challenges and back on track toward your financial goals.”